kilitasha435/akan-name/README.md

 # Requirements

-*  for one to be able to acces this webpage he/she has to have access to my webpage.
+*  for one to be able to acces this webpage he/she has to have access to internet.
 * And should have a general understanding about akan culture

 ### ANY BUG